libigl/libigl/readme.txt

   = Specific style conventions =

   Each file should be wrapped in an ifndef compiler directive.
-If the file's (and function's) name is example.h, then the ifndef should be
+If the file's (and function's) name is example.h, then the ifndef should always begin with IGL_, then the function/file name in all caps then _H.
+As in:
 #ifndef IGL_EXAMPLE_H
 #define IGL_EXAMPLE_H
 ...